BlueDrink9/keeb_snakeskin/README.md

 to automatically support only this part.
 If you aren't printing the carrycase, you shouldn't need supports unless your bridging performance on the magnets is bad.

+### Assembly

+The only assembly required is inserting magnets.
+Check out [the Compression video](https://www.youtube.com/watch?v=eRLCBHWX4eQ&t=905s) to get the general idea.
+Only the carrycase magnets should need glue, the case magnets should be held in with the magnet alone.

+## Usage

+Overall:
+1. In KiCad, export **just the edge cuts layer** as an SVG.
+Note that KiCad has two ways to do this - plotting fabrication as an SVG, and exporting just edge as an SVG directly.
+The latter gives a more stable output.
+2. Customise the design parameters for your board, either by create a config json or just passing the right arguments.
+At minimum you should tweak the cutout and magnet positioning for your board.
+3. Run `snakeskin.py --config path/to/config.json path/to/edge_cuts.svg`.

 ### Input File